-Carl Jacobson will be in town as a special guest demonstrator at Woodcraft of Phoenix in Chandler on January 26th!
-He has agreed to do two classes for AWA after his Woodcraft demo.
+Carl Jacobson will be back in town as a special guest demonstrator at Woodcraft of Phoenix in Chandler on January 25th!
+He agreed to do two classes for AWA after his Woodcraft demo.

 Check out Carl's website at: www.thewoodshop.tv

-Tools: basic set of tools either gouge or carbide
+- Tools: basic set of turning tools either gouge or carbide

 Carl Jacobson enjoys sharing his woodworking and wood turning passion to inspire others.
 Carl and his wife have a mobile shop traveling the country promoting the craft of woodworking, and has weekly how-to-videos on The WoodShop.TV.